phalcon/documentation/docs/assets.md

 ```

 ### Custom

-Implementing the [Phalcon\Assets\AssetInterface][asset-interface] enables you to create different asset classes that can be handled by the Asset Manager.
+Implementing the [Phalcon\Assets\AssetInterface][asset-interface] enables you to create different asset classes that can be handled by the [Assets Manager][assets-manager].

 ## Exception
 Any exceptions thrown in the Assets Manager component will be of type [Phalcon\Assets\Exception][asset-exception].
 You can use this exception to selectively catch exceptions thrown only from this component.